 Urinary tract infections (UTIs) are among the most common bacterial infections worldwide, affecting over 30% of the population (Bischoff et al., 2018).
 Epidemiological data show that about 40% of women and 12% of men will experience at least one symptomatic UTI during their lifetime, with recurrence rates among women ranging from 27% to 48% (Mititelu et al., 2024; Kaur & Kaur, 2021; Braumbaugh et al., 2013).

 Antibiotic therapy remains the cornerstone of UTI management.
-However, infections caused by Enterococcus faecalis pose significant therapeutic challenges due to both intrinsic and acquired resistance mechanisms.
+However, infections caused by E. faecalis pose significant therapeutic challenges due to both intrinsic and acquired resistance mechanisms.
 This organism exhibits natural resistance to several commonly used antibiotics, including cephalosporins and aminoglycosides, attributed to factors such as a robust cell wall structure and active efflux pump systems (Kristich et al., 2025; Verma & Kashyap, 2024; Arias & Murray, 2012).

 Ampicillin, a broad-spectrum β-lactam antibiotic, is frequently used to treat E. faecalis UTIs, often in combination with aminoglycosides such as gentamicin or streptomycin to boost bactericidal activity (Nicolle, 2005).
 Ampicillin works by inhibiting bacterial cell wall synthesis.
 However, resistance has developed through the production of β-lactamases, enzymes that hydrolyse β-lactam antibiotics (Mainardi et al., 2008).